iArudra/Bing_Rewards/README.md

 - Reset button clears the form and cancels ongoing automation

 ## Troubleshooting

+**If Option 1 (Direct HTML) doesn't work:**
+- Some browsers block local file access for security reasons
+- Solution: Use Option 2 (Backend Server) instead
+- Or: Use a Live Server extension in your code editor (VS Code Live Server, etc.)

 **Keywords not loading**
 - Ensure `list.txt` exists in the same directory